DrWhoCares/imgdanke/README.md

 Displays the total amount of savings and the percent saved.
 #### Status Display Message
 Displays information to the user about issues or the current status of processing.
 When processing is finished, it will display the total time elapsed via C#'s Stopwatch class (so it may not be 100% accurate).

+### Command Line Arguments
+Currently two command line arguments are supported.
+You can pass up to two arguments, with the first being assigned to the SourceFolderPath, and the second being assigned to the OutputFolderPath.
+This functionality will likely be expanded in the future.

 ---
 Any questions, feel free to contact me or create an issue (which is really helpful for keeping track of things to change or add).